nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 5. Head over to the [tutorial](#tutorial) section for a small walkthrough of some of TrackO's commands and use cases.

-6. If you'd like to skip the tutorial, head over to the [features](#features) section for some of the more technical in-depth explanation of each command's format a use case.
+6. If you'd like to skip the tutorial, head over to the [features](#features) section for some of the more technical and in-depth explanation of each command's format a use case.

 <div markdown="span" class="alert alert-primary">